-8.1.1 Construction Phase

-- The southern proportion of the PV area should be retained as a No-go area and continue to functional as an agricultural area, as this area forms a key vista of the Renosterberg Safari accommodation. - Bushveld trees surrounding the proposed PV sites should be retained for visual screening, with further indigenous trees allowed to grow.
-Saplings located within the development area should be relocated to the buffer verge such that the trees do not pose a shade or fire risk to the panels. - In order to retain the functional rural agricultural sense of place, the buffer areas around the PV site should be fenced off and used for cattle grazing to reduce the risk of fire. - Following the removal of the vegetation, wind blown dust during construction should be monitored by the ECO to ensure that it does not become a nuisance factor to the local receptors.
-Should excessive dust be generated from the movement of vehicles on the roads such that the dust becomes visible to the immediate surrounds, dustretardant measures should be implemented under authorisation of the ECO. - Topsoil from the footprints of the road and structures should be dealt with in accordance with EMP. - The buildings should be painted a grey-brown colour.

-- Fencing should be simple, diamond shaped (to catch wind-blown litter) and appear transparent from a distance.
+- 8.1.1 Construction Phase - Bushveld trees surrounding the proposed PV sites should be retained for visual screening, with further indigenous trees allowed to grow. - In order to retain the functional rural agricultural sense of place, the buffer areas around the PV site should be fenced off and used for cattle grazing to reduce the risk of fire. - Following the removal of the vegetation, wind blown dust during construction should be monitored by the ECO to ensure that it does not become a nuisance factor to the local receptors.
+Should excessive dust be generated from the movement of vehicles on the roads such that the dust becomes visible to the immediate surrounds, dust-retardant measures should be implemented under authorisation of the ECO. - Topsoil from the footprints of the road and structures should be dealt with in accordance with EMP. - The buildings should be painted a grey-brown colour. - Fencing should be simple, diamond shaped (to catch wind-blown litter) and appear transparent from a distance.
 The fences should be checked on a monthly basis for the collection of litter caught on the fence. - Signage on the Dominionville Road should be moderated. - Lights at night have the potential to significantly increase the visual exposure of the proposed project.
-It is recommended that mitigations be implemented to reduce light spillage (refer to appendix for general guidelines). - Limit the height of the PV panels to 3.5m above ground level.

-8.1.2 Operation Phase

-- Control of lights at night to allow only local disturbance to the current dark sky night landscape (refer to appendix for general guidelines). - Continued erosion control and management of dust.

-8.1.3 Decommissioning Phase
+It is recommended that mitigations be implemented to reduce light spillage (refer to appendix for general guidelines). - Limit the height of the PV panels to 3.5m above ground level. - 8.1.2 Operation Phase - Control of lights at night to allow only local disturbance to the current dark sky night landscape (refer to appendix for general guidelines). - Continued erosion control and management of dust. - 8.1.3 Decommissioning Phase - All structures should be removed and where possible, recycled. - Building structures should be broken down (including foundations). - The rubble should be managed according to NEMWA and deposited at a registered landfill if it cannot be recycled or reused.

-- All structures should be removed and where possible, recycled. - Building structures should be broken down (including foundations). - The rubble should be managed according to NEMWA and deposited at a registered landfill if it cannot be recycled or reused. - All compacted areas should be rehabilitated according to a rehabilitation specialist. - Monitoring for soil erosion should be undertaken on a routine basis.
+- All compacted areas should be rehabilitated according to a rehabilitation specialist. - Monitoring for soil erosion should be undertaken on a routine basis.